JAKE TIMBER

 Jake Timber U.S. Marshal

 Jake Timber U.S. Marshal lives in Texas U.S.A.
 He was born and raised in Colorado Territory, and while the civil war was being fought and he was a sheriff in a town at 18 years old.
 Now at 35 years old he works as a kind of bounty hunter.
-He trained his horse from a foal to do some useful tricks for him.
+He trained his horse called Scout from a foal to do some useful tricks for him.
 It is a big bay gelding.
 The number 4978 is tattooed inside his mouth on the upper front lip.

 Timber has a swagger, like a man confident in himself, which he is, definitely not a man to be trifled with.